All Episodes

 She was helped up the stairs again.

-There's a an image of her.
+There's an image of her.

-You know, it shows that she's being helped up the stairs at Temple University in Philly, where she's making a speech, supposedly making a pitch to millennials, and the image, she has to be helped up the stairs.
+Anyway, Getty Images, photographer Justin Sullivan, you know, it shows that she's being helped up the stairs at Temple University in Philly, where she's making a speech, supposedly making a pitch to millennials.

 What is up with this?

-I don't need help up a stairs.
+I don't need help up the stairs.

 What's going on here?

-And uh I'm getting on a plane, you know, take my bags back to Cleveland, and I'm going to uh Cleveland and Pastor Scott's church, and we're gonna have a town hall with uh members of with the predominantly black community, but anybody I think is invited.
+And we're going to have a town hall with members of the predominantly black community, but anybody, I think, is invited.

-I don't think it's exclusive, but Donald Trump continues his outreach to the black community, and apparently with some very I guess encouraging results up to now.
+I don't think it's exclusive, but Donald Trump continues his outreach to the black community, and apparently with some very, I guess, encouraging results up to now.

 Donald Trump is gaining massive support among black Americans.